kata-containers/kata-containers/docs/install/README.md

 1. Add the Kata Containers repository to your distro package manager, and import the packages signing key.
 2. Install the Kata Containers packages.
 3. Install a supported container manager.
-4. Configure the container manager to use `kata-runtime` as the default OCI runtime.
+4. Configure the container manager to use Kata Containers as the default OCI runtime.
 Or, for Kata Containers 1.5.0 or above, configure the
    `io.containerd.kata.v2` to be the runtime shim (see [containerd runtime v2 (shim API)](https://github.com/containerd/containerd/tree/master/runtime/v2) and [How to use Kata Containers and CRI (containerd plugin) with Kubernetes](../how-to/how-to-use-k8s-with-cri-containerd-and-kata.md)).